MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M7
 ```

 Enables the general-purpose output associated with unpressurised coolant, set by the operator during the configuration wizard.
-If air blast (`M7.1`) is not already activated, it will be before activating the coolant output.
+Air blast (`M7.1`) will be activated before the coolant output, if necessary.

 ### `M8` - ENABLE FLOOD